 For centuries information about the lives and methods of the great violin makers has been gathered and recorded, and like some enormous symphonic work this information has been interpreted in the time-honoured manner.
-I Its well-loved themes have provided safety and security for both, dealers and owners of classical instruments.
+Its wellloved themes have provided safety and security for both dealers and owners of classical instruments.
 However, just as there are many ways to interpret a familiar symphonic work, there are many ways to interpret the information that, for generations, has been known about violin making.
-New research into the careers of the Cremonese painter Sofonisba Anguissola and the violin maker Katarina Guarneri illustrates this (see August 2000 p.832 and September 2000 p.950).
-They were not of the same social standing or nationality and 200 years separated their lives, but they were both required to earn their own keep in countries foreign to them until the later part of the 20th century, they were both written out of history, Sofonisba through pure prejudice and Katarina (to whatever extent) through sheer greed.
-Although still little more than an interesting footnote in the history of Cremona, these two women represent the beginnings of a revolutionary new way of thinking about the arts generally and about Cremonese violin making in particular.
+New research into the careers of the Cremonese painter Sofonisba Anguissola and the violin maker Katarina Guarneri illustrates this.
+They were not of the same social standing or nationality and 200 years separated their lives, but they were both required to earn their own keep in countries foreign to them and, until the later part of the 20th century, they were both written out of history, Sofonisba through pure prejudice and Katarina (to whatever extent) through sheer greed.
+Although still little more than an interesting footnote in tire history of Cremona, these two women represent the beginnings of a revolutionary new way of thinking abort the arts generally and about Cremonese violin making in particular.

-The results of thinking in this way can be both exciting and disturbing and, in some respects, they make answering questions about the identity of Cremonese instruments more rather than less difficult.
+The results of thinking in this way can be both exciting arid disturbing and, in some respects, they make answering questions about the identity of Cremonese instruments more rather than less difficult.
 Moreover, archive research and investigations into the style and methods of the school are beginning to expose contradictions as often as they provide revelations.
 Consequently most Cremonese instruments can no longer be assessed with the confidence and precision of the past.
 For connoisseurs, that which is being revealed about the Cremonese violin makers should be setting off alarm bells.

 One of the great weaknesses of connoisseurs is their tendency to become infatuated with lofty ideas and ideals.
-In spite of the magnificence of Cremonese instruments, violin making was (and still is) a traditional, repetitive craft, where technical proficiency came before artistic inspiration.
-However, almost since the time of the violin enthusiast and dealer Count Cozio de Salabue (1755-I 84.0), connoisseurs have largely ignored this fact, preferring to perceive violin making as an art form.
+In spite of the magnificence of Cremonese instruments, violin making was (and still is) a traditional, repetitive craft, where technical proficiency carne before artistic inspiration.
+However, almost since the time of the violin enthusiast and dealer Count Cozio de Salabue (1755-1840), connoisseurs have largely ignored this fact, preferring to perceive violin making as an art form.
 As a result, individual makers were elevated to the status of artists, a process which altered the perception of Cremonese instrument production.
 Inevitably, the myth of the lone individual making one-off masterpieces became firmly established, although the reality was somewhat different.